 We may also be required to protect our proprietary technology and content in an increasing number of jurisdictions, a process that is expensive and may not be successful, or which we may not pursue in every location.
 Filing, prosecuting, maintaining, defending, and enforcing intellectual property rights on our solutions, services, and technologies in all countries throughout the world would be prohibitively expensive, and our intellectual property rights in some countries outside the United States can be less extensive than those in the United States.
 We do not own and have not registered or applied for intellectual property outside the United States.
-Competitors may use our technologies in jurisdictions where we have not obtained protection to develop their own solutions and services and, further, may export otherwise violating solutions and services to territories where we have protection but enforcement is not as strong as that in the United States.
-These solutions and services may compete with our solutions and services, and our intellectual property rights may not be effective or sufficient to prevent them from competing.
-In addition, the laws of some foreign countries do not protect proprietary rights to the same extent as the laws of the United States, and many companies have encountered significant challenges in establishing and enforcing their proprietary rights outside of the United States.
+Competitors may use our technologies in jurisdictions where we have not obtained protection to develop their own solutions and services and, further, may export otherwise violating solutions and services may compete with our solutions and services, and our intellectual property rights may not be effective or sufficient to prevent them from competing.
+In addition, the laws of some foreign countries do not protect proprietary rights to the same extent as the laws of the United States.
 These challenges can be caused by the absence or inconsistency of the application of rules and methods for the establishment and enforcement of intellectual property rights outside of the United States.
 For instance, there is no uniform worldwide policy regarding patentable subject matter or the scope of claims allowable for business methods.
 As such, we do not know the degree of future protection that we will have on our technologies, products and services.